Do You Have An Itchy Dog?

 An allergy is the immune system’s response to normally harmless substances – food, pollen, dust mites, etc. These things usually don’t cause any problems to most people or dogs but for some, their immune system overreacts.
 The immune system goes haywire!

-This overreaction then triggers release of histamine resulting in all the allergy symptoms that make people and dogs miserable.
+This overreaction then triggers the release of histamine resulting in all the allergy symptoms that make people and dogs miserable.

 Symptoms of Dog Allergies

-Like I said, it’s easy for us humans to go to a doctor, get checked and get help if we are suffering from allergies.
+As I said, it’s easy for us humans to go to a doctor, get checked and get help if we are suffering from allergies.